 3. Treat daily activities like gateways to subsequent activities

-“After you do your homework.”
+“After you've finished with learning time.”
 That statement perfectly illustrates what this step is all about.

-From a time management perspective, kids should start to develop the understanding that, if they want to get to TV time, and have enough time to enjoy it before bed, they better use their homework time wisely.
+From a time management perspective, kids should start to develop the understanding that, if they want to get to TV time, and have enough time to enjoy it before bed, they better use learning time wisely.

 4. Introduce time limits; verbally and physically, short and long